Be the first to know

 - Result.
 Describe the outcome of your actions and don’t be shy about taking credit for your behavior.
 What did you accomplish?
 What did you learn?
 Make sure your answer contains multiple positive results.

+Choose the right questions.
 In traditional interviews, the Q&A is fairly straightforward.
 Interviewers ask common questions like what your strengths and weaknesses are?
 What major challenges have you faced?
 How would you describe your work ethic?

 In behavioral interviews, an employer is looking for specific skills and asks questions that get at how you did behave in a situation, as opposed to how you would behave.
 How have you handled challenging situations in the past?